Santoor maestro Shiv Kumar Sharma dies at 84 | Entertainment

 ''Sad to know about the demise of Pandit Shiv Kumar Sharma, eminent Santoor player, and internationally celebrated Indian music composer.
 His departure impoverishes our cultural world.
 My deepest condolences'' tweeted West Bengal Chief Minister Mamata Banerjee.

+National Conference leader Omar Abdullah wrote, ''Very sad to hear about the passing of Pandit Shiv Kumar Sharma.
+A legend in his lifetime, he popularised the santoor like no one before him.
+A proud son of the soil, he made his mark globally.
+My condolences to his family.
+May his soul rest in peace.''
 Sarod player Amjad Ali Khan said Sharma's death was a personal loss for him.

 ''The passing away of Pandit Shiv Kumar Sharmaji marks the end of an era.
 He was the pioneer of Santoor and his contribution is unparalleled.
 For me, it's a personal loss and I will miss him no end.
 May his soul rest in peace.
 His music lives on forever!
-Om Shanti,'' Khan wrote in a tweet.
-Ghazal singer Pankaj Udhas and veteran actor Shabana Azmi also condoled Sharma's death. ''We have lost a gem today Padma Vibhushan Shri Shiv Kumar Sharma Ji Santoor virtuoso a big loss to the Indian classical music,'' Udhas wrote on Twitter.
+Om Shanti,'' Khan tweeted.
+Ghazal singer Pankaj Udhas and veteran actor Shabana Azmi also condoled Sharma's death. ''We have lost a gem today Padma Vibhushan Shri Shiv Kumar Sharma ji Santoor virtuoso a big loss to the Indian classical music,'' Udhas wrote on Twitter.

 ''Deeply saddened to hear that maestro Pt Shiv Kumar Sharma has passed away.
 His mellifluous music will remain in our hearts of course but tinged by the pain of his loss.
 My deepest condolences to the family'' tweeted Azmi.